klemek/forge-steel/README.md

 ### I didn't understand everything about your tutorial

-Please [open an issue](https://github.com/klemek/forge-steel/issues) describing what your having trouble with, I'll try to anwer and update the README.
+Please [open an issue](https://github.com/klemek/forge-steel/issues) describing what your having trouble with, I'll try to answer and update the README.

 ### My nanoKontrol2 is acting strange